Asking for Permission ESL Games, Activities and Worksheets

 Would it be alright if I...?

-ESL Asking Permission Worksheet - Vocabulary Exercises: Gap-fill, Categorising, Forming Questions and Answers, Rewriting Sentences, Dialogue Presentation - Pair Work - Upper-intermediate (B2) - 60 minutes
+ESL Asking for Permission Worksheet - Vocabulary Exercises: Gap-fill, Categorising, Forming Questions and Answers, Rewriting Sentences - Speaking Activity - Pair Work - Upper-intermediate (B2) - 30 minutes

-In this comprehensive asking permission worksheet, students learn and practice various phrases for asking, giving and refusing permission.
-Students start by completing two gap-fill dialogues with words from a box on the worksheet.
-Students then read the two conversations with a partner and compare their answers.
-Next, students identify the phrases used to ask permission in the two dialogues and write them in a table.
-Students then write in the phrases used to give and refuse permission.
-After that, students use the phrases in the table to write questions that ask permission for the things shown on the worksheet.
-Students then write a response to each question, giving or refusing permission.
-Following that, students write four questions that ask permission and practice asking, giving and refusing permission with a partner.
-Students then read some short impolite dialogues and rewrite them to be polite using the phrases from the worksheet.
-Finally, students write a conversation in pairs where they ask, give and refuse permission.
+In this comprehensive asking for permission worksheet, students practice phrases for asking, giving and refusing permission.
+First, students read two dialogues and complete them with words from a box.
+Students then identify the phrases used to ask for, give and refuse permission in the two dialogues and write them in a table, adding other phrases they can think of in the empty squares.
+Next, students write questions that ask for permission using the phrases from the table and write a response to each question, giving or refusing permission.
+After that, students rewrite short dialogues that ask for permission to make them more polite.
+Finally, students write questions that ask for permission and then practice asking for, giving and refusing permission with a partner.

 Would it be alright if I...?
 Preview